getstrake/aws-pricing-sheets-addon/Help.md

 ### RDS Storage

 You can compute the cost of provisioned RDS storage using the `AWS_RDS_STORAGE` function.
-These functions all take the storage type, the size of the volume in Gigabytes and return the hourly cost for the amount of provisioned storage.
+This function take the storage type, the size of the volume in Gigabytes and return the hourly cost for the amount of provisioned storage.
 The supported `volumeType`'s are: *aurora*, *gp2*, *piops* and *magnetic*.

 * `AWS_RDS_STORAGE(storageType, storageSize, region)`